Skip to main content

 Serologic Testing to Guide Vaccination Strategies

-There is insufficient evidence for the Panel to recommend either for or against the use of SARS-CoV-2 serologic testing to assess for immunity or to guide clinical decisions about using COVID-19 vaccines.
-More than 80 SARS-CoV-2 serologic tests, including quantitative, semiquantitative, neutralizing antibody, and point-of-care tests, have been issued Emergency Use Authorizations (EUAs) by the FDA to aid in detecting antibodies to SARS-CoV-2.33 However, these tests are not currently authorized for routine use in making individual medical decisions, and their ability to assess a person’s level of immunity or protection from SARS-CoV-2 infection has not been evaluated.34 Most of these tests have not been calibrated to a reference standard, limiting the ability to compare and reproduce results from different tests.
+Currently, antibody tests are not recommended for assessing SARS-CoV-2 immunity following COVID-19 vaccination or for assessing the need for vaccination in a person who is unvaccinated.
+More than 80 SARS-CoV-2 serologic tests, including quantitative, semiquantitative, neutralizing antibody, and point-of-care tests, have been issued Emergency Use Authorizations by the FDA to aid in detecting antibodies to SARS-CoV-2.32 However, these tests are not currently authorized for routine use in making individual medical decisions, and their ability to assess a person’s level of immunity or protection from SARS-CoV-2 infection has not been evaluated.33 Most of these tests have not been calibrated to a reference standard, limiting the ability to compare and reproduce results from different tests.

 Management of Patients With COVID-19 Who Are Immunocompromised